 - How many jobs do I need to apply for before I finally get hired?

-Let's dive in with specific, actionable advice for job seekers — and the answers to your burning questions.
+Let's dive in with specific, actionable advice for job seekers and the answers to your burning questions.

-How many jobs to apply for
+How many jobs should you apply for?

 In general, you should aim to apply for 2-3 jobs per day, or around 10-15 jobs per week.
+This will give your job search the best chance of success without risking burnout or losing your motivation.

 If you're unemployed